bilzard/aws-sam-localstack-example/README.md

 ## AWS SAM Project

-You can place AWS SAM resources in `sam-ploject/`.
+SAM resources can be placed in `sam-ploject/`.

-`template.yaml` is the SAM template.

 ### Setup Environment Variables

-You should set your own environment setting in `.env-dev`.
+The setting of the local environment should be described in `.env-dev`.

 ```
 # in .env-dev